WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 }
 ```

-Updating entity records in Gutenberg Data is similar.
-We don't use `useState`, though.
-The counterpart of `setTitle` is an `editEntityRecord` action which stores the updates in the Redux state.
+Updating entity records in Gutenberg Data is similar but instead of using `setTitle` to store in local state, we use the `editEntityRecord` action which stores the updates in the _Redux_ state.
 Here's how you can try it out in your browser's dev tools:

 ```js
 // Get a real page ID first